BioMarin Pharmaceutical (BMRN) Received its Third Buy in a Row

-After Canaccord Genuity and Credit Suisse gave BioMarin Pharmaceutical (NASDAQ: BMRN) a Buy rating last month, the company received another Buy, this time from Wedbush.
-Analyst Liana Moussatos reiterated a Buy rating on BioMarin Pharmaceutical today and set a price target of $145.00.
-The company’s shares closed last Friday at $88.71.
+After Credit Suisse and Piper Sandler gave BioMarin Pharmaceutical (NASDAQ: BMRN) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
+Analyst Michelle Gilson maintained a Buy rating on BioMarin Pharmaceutical today and set a price target of $119.00.
+The company’s shares closed last Thursday at $92.00.

-According to TipRanks.com, Moussatos is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -6.2% and a 40.1% success rate.
-Moussatos covers the Healthcare sector, focusing on stocks such as Catabasis Pharmaceuticals, Global Blood Therapeutics, and Eiger Biopharmaceuticals.
+According to TipRanks.com, Gilson is a 5-star analyst with an average return of 30.6% and a 51.7% success rate.
+Gilson covers the Healthcare sector, focusing on stocks such as Homology Medicines, Stoke Therapeutics, and Ascendis Pharma.

-Currently, the analyst consensus on BioMarin Pharmaceutical is a Strong Buy with an average price target of $116.80, implying a 30.7% upside from current levels.
-In a report released yesterday, SunTrust Robinson also maintained a Buy rating on the stock with a $109.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for BioMarin Pharmaceutical with a $116.27 average price target, which is a 20.4% upside from current levels.
+In a report issued on April 29, Credit Suisse also assigned a Buy rating to the stock with a $128.00 price target.

 See today’s analyst top recommended stocks >>